PALab/place/README.md

 ## Build PLACE from source (Advanced)

 You can build PLACE on your own *(perhaps if you need to support another version of Python)*.
-Simply checkout the repository and run the following conda
+Simply checkout the repository and run the following
-command:
+commands:

 ```
 git clone https://github.com/PALab/place.git